sergiosgc/ZeroMass.py/README.md

  - You must pass an environment variable called `zm_home` with the path to the application home directory
  - You must pass an environment variable called `zm_appname` with the name of the module to import for starting your application

-ZeroMass will, during application setup -- before accepting any request -- load all modules in `$zm_home/$app_name`.
+ZeroMass will, during application setup &emdash; before accepting any request -- load all modules in `$zm_home/$app_name`.
 You should take advantage of this and create a python script that contains one function or one static method that can answer the request, and place the file into $zm\_home/$app\_name.
 For a hello world, it should contain something in the line of:
 ```python
 from zm import HookAfter